okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-run-sample/main/nodejs/testapp.md

 1. Locate the sample apps solution file in the following path:
 `...\okta-auth-js\samples\generated\express-embedded-sign-in-widget` and ensure the module dependencies are installed.
 See [Install module dependencies](/docs/guides/oie-embedded-common-download-setup-app/main/nodejs/).
 1. Open `express-embedded-sign-in-widget` using Visual Studio or the editor of your choice.
 1. Add a `testenv` configuration file.
-For more information on how to configure and where to place the configuration file see [Option 1: Configuration file](/docs/guides/oie-embedded-common-download-setup-app/nodejs/main/#option-1-configuration-file).
+See [Option 1: Configuration file](/docs/guides/oie-embedded-common-download-setup-app/nodejs/main/#option-1-configuration-file) for further information.
 1. From the terminal, navigate to the `express-embedded-sign-in-widget` sample directory and run the application: `npm run start`.
 This process sets the environment variables and starts the web server.
 Check the console to see that the environment variables are set.
 1. Open a browser window and navigate to the app's home page.
 The URL should be:
    `http://localhost:8080`.
 After the app loads, click the **Sign In** button located on the home screen.